wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 ![](/images/matrix-inverse/mi-pivots.png?)

-As we mentioned earlier, the goal of the matrix inversion process is to use the row elementary operations to set the pivot of each column to 1 and all the other coefficients to 0 (at the end of this process we will get the identity matrix).
+As we mentioned earlier, the goal of the matrix inversion process is to use the row elementary operations to set the pivot of each column to 1 and all the other coefficients to 0 (at the end of this process, we will get the identity matrix).
 To achieve this, the best is to row-reduce each column one after the other starting from the left.
-Proceeding from left to right guarantees that as we proceed from column to column, we do not change the values of the columns which have been already row-reduced.
+Proceeding from left to right guarantees that as we move from column to column, we do not change the values of the columns which have already been row-reduced.

 ![](/images/matrix-inverse/mi-columns.gif)

-The first thing we will do is examine the value of the pivot coefficient for the current column (the column being processed).
+We will first examine the value of the pivot coefficient for the current column (the column being processed).
 This value has to be different than zero.
-If it is different than zero we can then directly move to step two.
-If it is equal to zero, we will need to find another row in the matrix for this column whose value is different than zero, and swap these two rows (which is the first of the permitted row elementary operations).
-However, more than one row may have values different than zero.
+If it is other than zero, we can directly move to step two.
+If it is equal to zero, we will need to find another row in the matrix for this column whose value is different than zero and swap these two rows (the first of the permitted row elementary operations).
+However, more than one row may have values other than zero.
 So which one should we pick in this case?
-We will pick the row whose absolute value is the highest.
+We will select the row whose absolute value is the highest.

 ![](/images/matrix-inverse/mi-swap.gif)

 In the example on the right, we are looking at the pivot coefficient of the second column.
-Because the value of that coefficient is zero, we swap row 2 with the row of the second column whose absolute value is the greatest (in this example row 3).
+Because the value of that coefficient is zero, we swap row 2 with the row of the second column whose absolute value is the greatest (in this example, row 3).

-If we can't find another value for the pivot coefficient (that is if all the other values in the column are zero) then the matrix can't be inverted and is singular (line 11).
+If we can't find another value for the pivot coefficient (that is, if all the other values in the column are zero), then the matrix can't be inverted and is singular (line 11).

-If the current column we are processing has a valid pivot coefficient, then we can proceed to the next step.
+If the current column we are processing has a valid pivot coefficient, we can proceed to the next step.

 ```
 Matrix<T, N>& invertIt()